-Over the summer we had the chance to visit a beautiful island on the Mediterranean between Sicily and North Africa; while we were only there for a few days, my Malta pictures are some of our favourites from recent travels!
+Over the summer we had the chance to experience Malta travel at its best.
+We had the chance to visit this beautiful island on the Mediterranean, nestled between Sicily and North Africa.
+While we were only there for a few days, my Malta travel pictures are some of our favourites from recent adventures!

-We visited in August, European summertime and yes, it was hot.
+We travelled to Malta in August, European summertime and yes, it was hot.

-The highlight for that month annually is the colourful religious festivals which take place in all the Maltese villages of the island.
+The highlight for Malta travel in August annually is the colourful religious festivals which take place in all the villages of the island.
 Every church and cathedral is lit up and evening street festivals are held just about every night, with performers and bands, fireworks and an all-round fabulous vibe.

 There’s even daytime fireworks – something I’ve never seen before!
 Oh, and canon fire wakes you up at 8am which takes some adjustment but then it’s just plain amusing.